Sustainable and responsible management > HEC Montréal’s commitment

 A rich, resilient ecosystem

 HEC Montréal is the heart and soul of a sustainable development, corporate social responsibility and ethics research, teaching and transfer ecosystem that extends far beyond its campus.
-The School is enhancing and highlighting the work of this ecosystem on a priority basis to help it achieve its full potential.
+The School wishes to strengthen and enhance this ambitious ecosystem so that it reaches its full potential.

 To learn more about the ecosystem